 The new roof is going to be laminated asphalt shingles.
 The new step flashing must extend up the wall a minimum of 4" and must be laced with each course of the new asphalt shingles.
 The shingle's weather exposure is 5".
 The new step cannot be inserted up behind the stucco and house wrap because the weep screen at the bottom of the stucco is attached to the wall with nails.
 For the same reason the new underlayment cannot be turned up the wall as required.

 The roof flashing cannot be installed on the outside of the stucco and counter flashed.
 The water that does penetrate behind the stucco will then be trapped there or worse, forced down the inside of the walls and ceilings possibly causing damage and mold.

-Below are more photos of Poor Flashing at Roof to Wall Intersections with different Cladding/Siding materials.
+Below are more photos of Poor Flashing at Roof to Wall Intersections with different Exterior Wall Covering materials.

 Here Stone Veneer is installed below the surface of the tile roof where freeze thaw cycles are tearing the mortar apart.